 Compensation Committee The executive compensation program is administered by the Compensation Committee.
 The Compensation Committee makes recommendations to the Board of Directors concerning (a) base salary and annual cash incentive compensation for executives of the Company, (b) establishment of incentive compensation plans and programs generally, (c) adoption and administration of certain employee benefit plans and programs, (d) additional year-end contributions by the Company under the Chemed/Roto-Rooter Savings & Retirement Plan (as amended, supplemented or otherwise modified as of the date hereof, the "Retirement Plan"), and (e) non-employee director compensation.
 In addition, the Compensation Committee administers the 2010 Incentive Plan, the 2015 Incentive Plan, and the 2018 Incentive Plan (the "Stock Incentive Plans"), under which it reviews and approves the granting of stock, stock options and performance share units.
 The Compensation Committee determines annually whether to retain or terminate any compensation advisor, after considering specific independence factors.
 It is directly responsible for the appointment, compensation and oversight of such advisor.
-Each member of the Compensation Committee conducts an annual self-evaluation that is shared with the Board.
+Each member of the Compensation Committee is independent as defined under the listing standards of the New York Stock Exchange.
+The Committee conducts an annual self-evaluation that is shared with the Board.
 A copy of the Compensation Committee Charter, as revised in 2018, is available on the Company's website at ir.chemed.com/corporate-governance/highlights.